udberg/NearbyRestaurants/README.md

 - Unpack (if downloaded);
 - If you dont have a Telegram API Keys, you will need to apply for it [here]: (https://t.me/botfather)
 - run 'bundle install' before run the app
-- in your terminal, go to the bin folder and type 'ruby main.rb';
+- in your terminal, go to the bin folder and type 'ruby bot.rb';

 ```